Mycroft-s/MycroftMeng.github.io/_pages/cv.md

 ## Internship & Research Experiences

-### **AI Algorithm Engineer**, TAL Education Group
+### **AI Algorithm Engineer**,  Prouduct development department back-end group, Qingteng
 *Duration*: 03/2024—07/2024
 - Researched LLM, Transformer, and Retrieval Augmented Generation (RAG)
 - Key player in completing the RAG part of the LLM
 - Updated and optimized bgem3 hybrid search
+- Learned the communication and cooperation in real work and the workflow on gitlab
+-
 ### **Researcher & 1st Author**, Data Mining & Security (DMS) Lab, BJUT
 *Duration*: 09/2022—07/2024
-- Researched federated learning and multi-view multi-label machine learning
+- Researched federated learning, multi-view multi-label machine learning in the lab
+- Acquired skills in literature review and academic writing, learned various mathematical optimisation methods and testing methods, and became proficient in using Python, Matlab, Latex
-- Proposed and verified a new FMVML method
+- Proposed a new method of FMVML and verified the model performance through experiments
+- Wrote papers and helped apply for patents.

-### **Web Designer**, Baidu Map API
+### **Web Designer**,  Realization of Algorithm for Traveling Salesmen Based on Baidu Map API
 *Duration*: 09/2022—12/2022
-- Developed a navigation system with CSS, HTML, and JavaScript based on Baidu Map API
+-  Used the front-end technologies CSS, HTML, JavaScript to realize a navigation system that was capable of marking multiple points for regular navigation and traveling salesman algorithm on the global map based on Baidu Map API

 ### **Researcher & 1st Author**, Beijing National Science Foundation
 *Project*: Research on Organizational Capacity of Public Hospitals and Impact Mechanism of Their Maturity on Hospital Efficiency (Project No. 9222004)